Niagara Falls

 Question: How did they get the cables across the Whirlpool?

-Answer: Small lengthy ropes were attached in increasing diameter to the cables.
+Answer: Small ropes were attached in increasing diameter to the cables.
 The ropes were walked on land around the outer diameter of the Whirlpool from Colts' Point to Thompson Point.
-Each rope was then hoisted to the level of the winches which in turn pulled the cable to there current locations and height.
+Each rope was then hoisted to the level of the winches which in turn pulled the cable to their current locations and height.

 Colts Point at the Whirlpool